Legendrian Torus and Cable Links: Introduction

 Smooth torus links are links that, after a smooth isotopy, lie on an unknotted torus in $\mathbb R^3$; they form an important family of smooth links.
 Every torus link has components that are all unknots or all topologically equivalent torus knots.
 Moreover, it is not hard to see that it is possible to arbitrarily permute the components of any smooth torus link with a smooth isotopy.
 We will address the classification of Legendrian torus links.
 First, it is useful to recall what is known about the classification of Legendrian unknots and Legendrian torus knots.

-Oriented Legendrian unknots were classified by Eliashberg and Fraser in \cite{EliashbergFraser98}.
+Oriented Legendrian unknots were classified by Eliashberg and Fraser in \cite{EliashbergFraser98}; some alternate proofs can be found in \cite{EtnyreHonda01b, GeigesOnaran15}.
 They found that unknots are simple in the sense that they are classified by their $tb$ and $r$ invariants.
 In particular, there is a unique Legendrian unknot with $tb = -1$ and $r = 0$, and all other unknots are obtained by stabilizations of this one with maximal $tb$ invariant.
 These results were obtained using an intricate analysis of the characteristic foliations of Seifert disks for the knots.

 Oriented Legendrian torus knots were classified by the second author and Honda in \cite{EtnyreHonda01b} using the technique of convex surfaces.
 Since the $(p, q)$-torus link agrees with the $(q, p)$-torus link and with the $(-p, -q)$-torus link, it suffices to look at $(p, \pm q)$-torus links where $q \geq p \geq 1$.
 An unknot arises when $p = 1$; nontrivial torus knots correspond to $p > 1$ and $\gcd(p,q) = 1$.
 As is the case for unknots, Legendrian torus knots are classified by their topological knot type, and their $tb$ and $r$ invariants.
 However, in \cite{EtnyreHonda01b} it is shown that the possible range of the classical invariants is more intricate and has a different flavor depending on whether one is looking at positive or negative torus knots.
 In particular: \begin{enumerate} \item When considering Legendrian torus knots that are topologically $(p, +q)$-torus knots, there is a unique one with max $tb$ invariant of $pq - p -q$; this max $tb$ representative will have $r = 0$, and all other representatives are stabilizations of this one with max $tb$; \item When considering Legendrian torus knots that are topologically $(p, -q)$-torus knots, if $-m-1 < -q/p < -m$, $m \in \mathbb Z^{+}$, then there will be $2m$ representatives with $\max tb = -pq$; each of these $\max tb$ represetntatives is distinguished by their $r$ invariant, which is an element of the set